 It’s that time of year… when you dread every interaction because you don’t know whether to say “Merry Christmas,” “Happy Holidays,” “Season’s Greetings,” or maybe some secret salutation you don’t even know yet.
 So what are you supposed to say?

 In general, “Happy Holidays” is accepted as the broadest and most inclusive greeting at this time of year.
 If you know someone celebrates Christmas you can go with “Merry Christmas,” but ‘tis the season for interacting with strangers (selling to them, buying from them, bumping into them on your way out of Target).
+You’re also likely to express holiday wishes to folks you might not know very well, like a colleague or your child’s teacher.
 And when the time comes to wish them well, it’s usually best to go for general.